Get help if you have problems paying your Council Tax

 If you receive a summons and do not pay in full before the court hearing, an application for a liability order will be made to the magistrates' court for the remaining balance.
 Once a liability order has been granted, the we have the following powers of recovering the debt.
 We can:

-- , Income Support, Job Seeker's Allowance, Employment and Support Allowance or Universal Credit.
+- Apply for deductions to be made directly from your earnings (PDF) [561KB] , Income Support, Job Seeker's Allowance, Employment and Support Allowance or Universal Credit.

 - Apply for you to be made bankrupt.